CORaleigh/MachineLearning/README.md

-## Moved Sardeenz old readme.md to the garbageDetector directory as it was meant for that

 This repo contains some proof of concept efforts around garbage detection, using a raspberry pi for detection, TensorFlow, and Unsupervised machine learning.
 It also contains the production script timedelta_directioncount.py (and _new).